Here’s the program I’ve followed to rehab my gums. I hope it helps you!

 Step 1: Chlorhexidine irrigation & flossing

-Nobody was prescribing this stuff for some reason despite it being repeatedly referred to in the literature as the gold standard for eradicating subgingival bacteria and disrupting biofilms, so I bought this veterinary solution that comes at 2%, and dilute it down to .2%.
-It tastes terrible (and thahas a bit of detergent in it), so I mix in a bit of listerine or something to improve the taste.
+Nobody was prescribing this stuff for some reason despite it being repeatedly referred to in the literature as the gold standard for eradicating subgingival bacteria and disrupting biofilms, so I bought this veterinary solution that comes at 4%, and dilute it down to .2%.
+It doesn't taste great (and has a bit of detergent in it), so I mix in some therasol to improve the taste.

 I find it helps to floss even on days I'm doing the waterpik, and on days I'm not using the waterpik I put a little of the chlorhexidine solution in a small dish and dip extra thick/absorbant floss into the solution between each tooth.
 That way I'm delivering the solution closest to where I need it while limiting its exposure to the rest of my teeth & mouth